mohitpatel1924/kishan-guru/README.md

-# Website Builder Application

-A standalone full-stack web application with Express backend and React frontend. **No builder.io or external dependencies required!**
+A standalone full-stack web application with Express backend and React frontend.

 ## 🚀 Quick Start